rajat19/interview-questions/src/content/questions/binary-tree-maximum-path-sum.md

 ---
-author: "Rajat Srivastava"
-title: "Binary Tree Maximum Path Sum"
+title: Binary Tree Maximum Path Sum
-topics: "binary-tree depth-first-search dynamic-programming tree"
-langs: "java py cpp ts"
+topics: [binary-tree, depth-first-search, dynamic-programming, tree]
+langs: [java, py, cpp, ts]
-tc: "O(h)"
+tc: O(h)
-sc: "O(1)"
+sc: O(1)
 leetid: 124
-difficulty: "hard"
+difficulty: hard
-date: 2025-06-18T01:15:27.879632
+companies:
+gfg:
+hackerrank:
+interviewbit:
+leetcode: binary-tree-maximum-path-sum
 ---

 A path in a binary tree is a sequence of nodes where each pair of adjacent nodes in the sequence has an edge connecting them.
 A node can only appear in the sequence at most once.
 Note that the path does not need to pass through the root.